What Can You Expect at All Saint’s Cathedral?

 Services end with the dismissal at which we are sent on our way in peace to love and serve God in our lives.

-You will discover looking at our website that we are also one of the busiest churches in the city during the week with daily Morning Prayer at 8:30 AM, eucharist at noon every Thursday and Wednesday at 5:30 PM during the fall and winter.
-We also offer Evensong the first Sunday evening of the month and Taize worship the second Sunday evening.
-We also have a wide variety of hospitality ministries (Tuesday Lunch, Manna Market Wednesday, Thursday Tax Clinic and lunch and during the winter a Friday breakfast.
+We offer a variety of services including a eucharist at noon every Thursday.
+We also offer Evensong the first Sunday evening of the month.
+We have two hospitality ministries, Manna Market Wednesday, and during the winter a Friday breakfast.
 There is also Centering Prayer on Monday evening.
-Bible Study Tuesday afternoon at 1 PM and Wednesday evening at 7 PM.
+Bible Study Wednesday evening at 7 PM.